 The Bike Station is born

-A year later this moved to the basement of Edinburgh’s Waverley Railway Station, which is where the name The Bike Station came from:
+A year later this project was moved to the basement of Edinburgh’s Waverley Railway Station, which is where the name The Bike Station comes from.
+The Bike Station was officially opened for business on the 14th of October 2002:

 Moving on up to Causewayside